comco23/comco23.github.io/index.md

 | Thursday     | 01.02.2024        | Debora Nolte    |
 | Monday       | 01.02.2024        | free            |
 | Thursday     | 08.02.2024        | Tracy Sanchez   |

-## data analysis and management

-useful information about university lab computers and how to work with them

 ## contribute to the wiki page